 While your company may not be able to call up a superstar to get out of trouble, there are ways to change the focus of negative information and direct the conversation.
 Releasing positive information and crafting a favorable story can help to redirect attention and push negative information aside.

 - Use non-traditional media outlets and social media to reach target audiences.

 Recognizing that his core constituents had little trust in traditional media sources, Trump and his campaign worked to find alternative ways to connect.
 This included social media platforms like Twitter and Sinclair Broadcasting Group, which owns stations popular in Midwestern swing states.
 The organization received unprecedented access to Trump in exchange for favorable coverage.
 It’s a deal many perceive as unethical, but it was very effective for Trump.

 Of course, your company eschewing traditional media altogether would be like shooting itself in the foot; it’s vital to go where your target audience is most likely to see you.
 For instance, you might find more success with industry publications or showing the evolution of your product through YouTube videos or in photos on Instagram.
 A smart PR agency can help your company get the right kind of attention and in the right places.

 The media experts at Axia Public Relations understand the changing face of journalism and news cycles and will position your company to take full advantage.
-To learn more, contact us now or download our free e-book Learn Media Relations from the Media.
+To learn more, contact us now or download our e-book Learn Media Relations from the Media.

 Lisa Goldsberry is a senior blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.